charitha9724/Oral-Cancer-Detection-using-AI-ML/README.md

 # Oral Cancer Detection Using AI

-A comparative ML/DL study benchmarking **9 tabular models** (CatBoost, TabNet, XGBoost, LightGBM, Random Forest, SVM, Stacking, Logistic Regression, MLP) and **4 CNNs** (EfficientNetB0, ResNet50, VGG16, MobileNetV2) on real clinical data to determine which model and data modality best detects oral cancer early.
+A comparative ML/DL study benchmarking **9 tabular models** (CatBoost, TabNet, XGBoost, LightGBM, Random Forest, SVM, Stacking, Logistic Regression, MLP) on real clinical data to determine which model and data modality best detects oral cancer early.
 ---

 ## What It Does